momentohq/public-dev-docs/docs/develop/api-reference/sorted-set-collections.md

 ## SortedSetElement

-Value is actually the value being put into the set.
-Score is what is sorted by.
+A value is an array of bytes that along with a score makes up each element in a sorted set.

 * Value - Bytes
-* Score - number
+* Score - Number

+A SortedSetElement can exist by itself or as part of an array of SortedSetElements